troglobit/mini-snmpd/README.md

 $ sudo make install-strip
 ```

-To use the `/etc/mini-snmpd.conf` support, both the `pkgconfig` and
+The `/etc/mini-snmpd.conf` support is enabled by default and needs the
-`libConfuse` packages must be installed.
-Installing from pre-built
+`pkgconfig` and `libConfuse` packages; use `--without-config` to build
-packages differ between systems, check naming and suffix (`-dev`) to
+without it.
+Installing from pre-built packages differ between systems,
-match your system.
+check naming and suffix (`-dev`) to match your system.

 > [!NOTE]
 > mini-snmpd-X.Y.tar.gz is not an actual release.
 See the [releases